-This plant is one of the biggest producers of greenhouse gas emissions in the EU.
+This plant is one of the biggest producers of greenhouse gas emissions in the EU – producing roughly the same emissions as the whole of Slovakia every year.
 According to official data provided to ClientEarth, carbon dioxide emissions from the Belchatow power plant have been consistently rising.
-So far, the plant has emitted about a billion tonnes of CO2 into the atmosphere, the equivalent of the sum total of Poland’s national emissions for three years.
-The European Commission even dubbed it “the most climate-damaging power plant in the European Union".
+So far in its lifespan, the plant has emitted about a billion tonnes of CO2 into the atmosphere, the equivalent of three years' worth of Poland’s national emissions.
+In April 2014, the European Commission even dubbed it 'the most climate damaging power plant in the European Union.'

-While it’s the biggest coal plant in the EU, Belchatow is also the biggest lignite coal plant on the planet.
+While it’s the biggest coal plant in the EU, Belchatow is also among the biggest lignite coal plants on the planet.
 Lignite – also known as ‘brown’ coal – is the dirtiest form of coal.

 Brown coal plants are fed by nearby mines because transporting the heavy, wet coal is so difficult.
 So Belchatow power plant is served by two huge open-pit coal mines: Belchatow and Szczercow.
-As the first ones are exhausted, the operators are trying to dig another, the Zloczew mine, which would displace 3,000 people.
-This would mean the destruction of 33 villages, including highly specialised modern farms, homes, schools, shops, chapels and fire stations.
-The nearby population is having to fight for their land, as mines threaten to take it over.
+As the first ones are exhausted, the operators have been trying to dig another, the Zloczew mine, which would have displaced 3,000 people and meant the destruction of 33 villages, including highly specialised modern farms, homes, schools, shops, chapels and fire stations.
+The nearby population has been fighting for their land, as mines threaten to take it over.

 Lignite coal mining also has detrimental impacts on land and water, including groundwater pollution and soil degradation.
-This is due to multiple factors including the release of tonnes of toxic heavy metals.
+This includes the release of tonnes of toxic heavy metals.
 For example, operations at the Zloczew mine alone would release five tonnes of mercury, 26 tonnes of cadmium and 168 tonnes of lead – all known neurotoxins and carcinogens – into the environment every year.

 Belchatow is a notorious ticking timebomb for our climate.
-That’s why, in 2018, we launched the awareness raising campaign "iCo2dalej", which requested that PGE GiEK – the company that owns Belchatow – take immediate action to reverse its climate impacts.
+That’s why, in 2018, we launched the awareness raising campaign "iCo2dalej", which requested that Belchatow take immediate action to reverse its climate impacts.
 Over 10,000 people have signed the petition calling for an immediate reduction in CO2 emissions.
-Since then, we have seen little to no action being taken by the operator.
+But we saw little to no action being taken by the operator.

-This September, we filed an unprecedented lawsuit against PGE GiEK.
-Belchatow must stop damaging the climate, water and soil of the region, Poland – and further afield.
-Our case is against the plant operator, because it is ultimately responsible for the extensive damage the plant and mines do to our climate and environment.
+In September 2019, we filed an unprecedented lawsuit against operators PGE GiEK, arguing that Belchatow must stop damaging the climate, water and soil of the region, Poland – and further afield.